cockroachdb/docs/v2.1/orchestrate-cockroachdb-with-kubernetes-multi-region.md

 toc: true
 ---

-This page shows you how to orchestrate a secure CockroachDB deployment across three [Kubernetes](http://kubernetes.io/) clusters, each in a different geographic region, using the [StatefulSet](http://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/) feature for each cluster and linking them together via DNS.
+This page shows you how to orchestrate a secure CockroachDB deployment across three [Kubernetes](http://kubernetes.io/) clusters, each in a different geographic region, using the [StatefulSet](http://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/) feature to manage the containers within each cluster and linking them together via DNS.

-To deploy in a single geographic region instead, see [Orchestrate a Single-Region CockroachDB Cluster with Kubernetes](orchestrate-cockroachdb-with-kubernetes-insecure.html).
+To deploy a single Kubernetes cluster instead, see [Orchestrate a Single-Region CockroachDB Cluster with Kubernetes](orchestrate-cockroachdb-with-kubernetes-insecure.html).
 Also, for details about potential performance bottlenecks to be aware of when running CockroachDB in Kubernetes and guidance on how to optimize your deployment for better performance, see [CockroachDB Performance on Kubernetes](kubernetes-performance.html).

 ## Before you begin